 How to get Google Trends data for more than 5 keywords

 Google shows indexed search data and no absolute numbers.
-As a result, loop over a big keyword list and have a clear outcome isn't possible.
+As a result, looping over a big keyword list and having a clear outcome isn't possible.
 It sounds like a deadlock, but we have an excellent solution to get comparable search trends data across bigger keyword lists!
 Always keep one keyword static and request with four changing keywords from your big list.
 By doing this, we can calculate a global search index based on our fixed baseline keyword.

 Playing around with Trends data is a lot of fun, and running a local script is not always the way to go.
 For that reason, we put everything related to the data fetching and processing in one Python Microservice published to Google Cloud Functions.